PepkorIT/beach-day/docs/getting-started/step4.md

 Data for an HTTP POST is setup using the `CallConfig dataArr` property.
 This array can hold any amount of objects or functions to return objects.

-When a HTTP call is made this array is iterated and objects are extended one over the next to build up a final object to send with the call.
-By default the framework will use `JSON.stringify()` for serialise the data before making the call, if you want to override this you can set the `CallConfig dataSerialisationFunc` property.
+When an HTTP call is made this array is iterated and objects are extended one over the next to build up a final object to send with the call.
+By default the framework will use `JSON.stringify()` to serialise the data before making the call, if you want to override this you can set the `CallConfig dataSerialisationFunc` property.

 Create a new file `tests/demo4-test.js` and paste the following:
 ```javascript